bitwarden/help/_articles/features/custom-fields.md

 ### Custom Field Names

 The specified **Name** is important to get right in order to successfully auto-fill a custom field.
-Using the Browser Extension, you can quickly get the correct field name using the **Copy Custom Field Name** option in context menu (in most cases, by right-clicking on the form element):
+Using the Browser Extension, you can quickly get the correct field name using the **Copy Custom Field Name** option in the context menu (in most cases, by right-clicking on the form element):

 {% image features/custom-fields-contextmenu.png %}